 4. Computers: Students should bring a personal laptop/tablet or a government laptop computer from their home unit.
 We recommend you bring a personal laptop.
 Course materials will be provided via our online learning management system (Canvas).
 Canvas will be accessible to students on the first day of class.
 Your instructor will provide guidance on Canvas requirements and show you how to navigate the system. *** Students do not need to do anything with Canvas prior to arriving for class ***.
 Adobe Reader, or equivalent, will provide the ability to highlight and insert notes/comments.
-To alleviate the majority of issues with Blackboard, ensure the latest version of Google Chrome or Firefox, and Java are installed on the laptop.
+To alleviate the majority of issues with Canvas, ensure the latest version of Google Chrome or Firefox, and Java are installed on the laptop.
 If bringing a personal laptop, ensure you have installed DoD Root Certificates (Windows / Mac).
 You will be required to write an essay style paper at the AFSNCOA.
 Ensure you have access to a keyboard if using a tablet.
 The AFSNCOA has a very limited number of laptops that can be loaned to students who are unable to bring a personal or government laptop.

 Classrooms and billeting are equipped with public Wi-Fi (non .mil address).
 If bringing a government laptop, ensure the computer has a "stand alone" configuration, VPN is operational, and the Wi-Fi feature is turned on.
 AFSNCOA admin/communications personnel are not authorized to access your home unit government laptop for configurations/repair.

 6. Graduation Day: On graduation day, students MAY be released by 1500; however, it is strongly recommended that departure flights are scheduled no earlier than 1700.
-Allow extra time if flying out of Birmingham or Atlanta (Atlanta is in the Eastern Time zone - one hour ahead of Alabama).
+Allow extra time if flying out of Birmingham or Atlanta (Atlanta is in the Eastern Time Zone - one hour ahead of Alabama).

 550 McDonald Street